 - Get away from silo thinking.
 The mobile strategy.
 The Big Data strategy.
 The VR strategy.
 These are silo ways of thinking.
 Focusing on the technology can direct aspirations toward what technology can do, rather than what a transformed business should look like.
 A mobile strategy ends when the company has implemented mobile, and it fails to consider opportunities that are not enabled by mobile.
 The result is incremental thinking that misses much bigger opportunities across silos.
 The most valuable transformations, instead, come from changing the business through a range of technologies and management interventions.
 A customer intimacy strategy, for instance, uses mobile along with other digital technologies to constantly increase personalization, engagement, and satisfaction.
 And it finds uses for technologies well beyond mobile.

 - Don’t push the envelope too far, too fast.
-Before focusing on self-driving truck fleets, cars, and fully robotized call centers, many companies can still find a tremendous amount of value in transforming business processes through data-informed decisions, mobile collaboration, and even ERP.
-Looking too far forward toward advanced digital innovations can make these more-mundane technologies less palatable.
+Before focusing on self-driving cars and truck fleets, and fully robotized call centers, many companies can still find a tremendous amount of value in transforming business processes through data-informed decisions, mobile collaboration, and even ERP.
+Looking too far forward toward advanced digital innovations can make these more mundane technologies less palatable.
 But business leaders leave easy money on the table if they ignore incremental steps and pursue risky opportunities that may not be ready to pay off yet.

 - Don’t ask your tech leaders to drive transformation alone.
 “It’s technology, so it must be the job of the CIO/IT manager.”
-This kind of thinking, abdicating the task of transforming the company through technology, is ill-conceived.
-Even the best IT leaders won’t be able to transform a business if they don’t run that part of the business.
+This kind of thinking — abdicating the task of transforming the company through technology — is ill-conceived.
+Even the best IT leaders won’t be able to transform a business, or parts of the business, if they don’t run that part of the business.
 While I’ve seen many successful digital transformations led by great tech leaders, the transformation comes from working with them, not asking them to do it alone.

 - Build essential leadership capabilities, not just technical ones.
 The top digital leaders think of digital transformation not as a project but as a capability.
 They create a transformative vision, engage their people in that vision, and then govern strongly to chart a course across a whole portfolio of digital transformation efforts — some planned and some yet to be discovered.
 The benefit of focusing on transformation instead of digital is that it highlights the fundamental role of leadership and organizational capabilities in creating the real business value from technological innovations.